frcode/python-ibmdb-wiki/APIs.md

 **Parameters**

 * connection - A valid IBM_DBConnection
-* qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
+* pk_qualifier - A qualifier for the pk_table-name argument for the DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
-* schema - The schema which contains the tables.
+* pk_schema - The schema for the pk_table-name argument which contains the tables.
 If schema is `None`, the current schema for the connection is used instead.
+* pk_table-name - The name of the table which contains the primary key.
+* fk_qualifier - A qualifier for the fk_table-name argument for the DB2 databases running on OS/390 or z/OS servers.
+For other databases, pass `None` or an empty string.
+* fk_schema - The schema for the fk_table-name argument which contains the tables.
+If schema is `None`, the current schema for the connection is used instead.
-* table-name - The name of the table.
+* fk_table-name - The name of the table which contains the foreign key.

 **Return Values**